Cheapest Way to Ship Perfume

 Key Takeaways

-- UPS Ground is usually the best first quote for shipping perfume.
+- UPS Ground is usually the best first quote for shipping perfume, but USPS Ground Advantage often wins for a single bottle under 1 lb.

 - Start with lightweight packaging to stay near the $8 - $15 range when possible.